faizkhan01/e-shop-bd/README.md

 ![E-Shop-BD Preview](https://i.imgur.com/p9vcKyF.png)

-A full-stack E-commerce app where people can order any product and place order with payment for their desired service.
+A full-stack E-commerce app where people can order any product and place order with payment for their desired products.
 In this web app there is an admin panel.
 Admin can add new products and make new admins at any time.
 Admin can also confirm the order status.
-After providing the products of the clients they can give their reviews.
+Super admin can handle, monitor and manipulate users, orders and product informations.
+Super Admin has all the rights to do anything at any time in the app.

 ### Features
 - Responsive Site